About Syracuse University

 The interdisciplinary network at Syracuse also encompasses faculty members who serve in dual capacities, holding joint appointments in more than one department within the University or at other institutions.
 For example, some School of Education faculty members regularly instruct classes in the Maxwell School of Citizenship and Public Affairs and vice versa.
 Other faculty members hold external appointments in addition to their posts at the University.

 Generally, graduate students select a program of study within one academic unit that leads to a degree conferred by the Graduate School.
 Students may also choose to pursue formal joint-degree programs.
-In such cases, the student is enrolled in more than one school or college.
-A dually enrolled student must meet the major requirements in each school.
-Examples of dual programs are the law/public administration (J.D./M.P.A.) program, the law/library science (J.D./M.S.) program, the law/business administration (J.D./M.B.A) program., and the law/cultural foundations of education (J.D./M.S) program, law/forensic science (J.D./M.A.), and law/computer science (J.D./M.S.).
+In such cases, the student is enrolled in more than one school or college and is able to earn two degrees with fewer total credit requirements than two separate degrees.
+A student enrolled in a joint degree program must meet the degree requirements in each school or college.
+Examples of joint degree programs are the law/public administration (J.D./M.P.A.) program, the law/business administration (J.D./M.B.A) program, the law/cultural foundations of education (J.D./M.S) program, the law/forensic science (J.D./M.A.) program, and the law/international relations (J.D./M.A) program.
+Students wishing to pursue joint law/graduate degrees must be admitted to the College of Law and complete their first year of legal studies before admission to the joint law/graduate programs is considered.

 Under the terms of a formal Scholar Exchange Program, Syracuse graduate students may avail themselves, for up to one year of study, of classes offered by Cornell University or the University of Rochester in addition to the courses and programs offered by Syracuse University.